wavy-cat/website/README.md

 This section hasn't been written yet, but I think you should have no trouble figuring out such a small project on your own (or at least asking LLM).

-Let me tell you that you need to add secrets directly in the Cloudflare dashboard, and to deploy via GitHub Actions you need to specify authorization data (API token and account ID) from Cloudflare in the Actions secrets.

-Good luck!